stevenjpr/stevenjpr/HumanUserGuide.md

 Outside of work, my primary hobby is sailing.
 I keep a boat in Seattle and love nothing more than being on the water on a warm day.
 I also race boats once a week on Lake Washington (when covid allows).

 Gaming is not one of my hobbies.
 On the surface that seems odd for the line of work that I'm in, but even though I don't enjoy playing games, I'm fascinated by the technology and the platforms required to build one.
-I love the precision required to maintain consistent frame-to-frame performance.
-Side note: I'm tried to get hooked on gaming several times, but it just doesn't stick with me.
+Side note: I've tried to get hooked on gaming several times, but it just doesn't stick with me.

 My favorite person is a 6 year old Alaskan Malamute.